 - (i) this Scheme Information Document (SID) forwarded to SEBI is in accordance with the SEBI (Mutual Funds) Regulations, 1996 and the guidelines and directives issued by SEBI from time to time. - (ii) all legal requirements connected with the launching of the Scheme as also the guidelines, instructions, etc., issued by the Government and any other competent authority in this behalf, have been duly complied with. - (iii) the disclosures made in this Scheme Information Document are true, fair and adequate to enable the investors to make a well informed decision regarding investment in the Scheme. - (iv) the intermediaries named in this Scheme Information Document and Statement of Additional Information are registered with SEBI and their registration is valid, as on date.

-Place: Mumbai
+Place: Mumbai Sd/-

-Date October 14, 2022

-Sd/-Rakesh Shetty Compliance Officer
+Date: October 14, 2022 Rakesh Shetty Compliance Officer

-The aforesaid Due Diligence Certificate dated October 14, 2022 was submitted to Securities Exchange Board of India.
+Note: The Due Diligence Certificate dated October 14, 2022 as stated above was submitted to SEBI

-SECTION II - INFORMATION ABOUT THE SCHEME
+SECTION -II - INFORMATION ABOUT THE SCHEME

 A. TYPE OF THE SCHEME